inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

    <!--internal video recording, zoom 20.28, animation speed none, playback speed 1.698, normal run, crop 50 50 130 130-->

-``sensor3`` start sending preambles. ``sensor4`` wakes up and receives one of the preambles (hence the dotted arrow representing a successful physical layer transmission), and goes back to sleep, as the transmission is addressed to the gateway.
-Then the gateway wakes up, and sends an acknowledgement after receiving one of the preambles.
+``sensor3`` starts sending preambles. ``sensor4`` wakes up and receives one of the preambles (hence the dotted arrow representing a successful physical layer transmission), and goes back to sleep, as the transmission is addressed to the gateway.
+Then the gateway wakes up and sends an acknowledgment after receiving one of the preambles.
 ``sensor3`` sends the data packet, and the gateway forwards it to the server.

 LMAC
 ~~~~

-In following video, sensor nodes send data to the server:
+In the following video, sensor nodes send data to the server:

 .. video:: LMac5.mp4
    :width: 698

    <!--internal video recording, zoom 20.28, animation speed none, playback speed 1.698, normal run, crop 50 50 130 130-->

-Each node transmits in its own time slot, there are no collisions.
+Each node transmits in its own time slot; there are no collisions.
 Note
 that all nodes receive the control message (indicated by the physical
 link visualizer arrows), but only the destination node receives the data
 unit.